Explainer: How Modi government’s new bill aims to wrest control of Election Commission appointments

 Does the bill overrule the Supreme Court’s judgment?

-A batch of petitions filed between 2015 and 2020 had challenged the method of appointing the chief election commissioner and election commissioners solely by the Union government.
+A batch of petitions filed in the Supreme Court between 2015 and 2020 had challenged the method of appointing the chief election commissioner and election commissioners solely by the Union government.

 The petitions had argued that such a system of appointments violated Article 324(2) of the Constitution.